 - A. Normal Claim Handling - 1.
 Initial Screening of Reports of Accident and Losses - a.
-All new notices shall be screened by a person with sufficient experience and training to be able to identify warning signs requiring special inquiry or investigation or by an appropriate expert software system designed for fraud screening, and thereafter assigned by a person with sufficient experience and training. - b.
-The initial screening shall determine whether the accident circumstances, facts, and information reported are consistent and sufficient to establish the occurrence. - c.
-The initial screening shall include checking policy information and accident history, and reporting to Central Index Bureau (CIB) to evaluate for possible warning signs. - d.
-The fraud indicators of the CAR Fraud Profile shall also be considered for possible warning signs. - e.
+All new notices shall be screened by a person with sufficient experience and training to be able to identify warning signs requiring special inquiry or investigation or by an appropriate expert software system designed for fraud screening, and thereafter assigned to a person with sufficient experience and training. - b.
+The initial screening shall determine whether accident circumstances, facts, and information reported are consistent and sufficient to establish the occurrence. - c.
+The initial screening shall include checking policy information and accident history, and reporting to the Central Index Bureau (CIB) to evaluate for possible warning signs. - d.
+The fraud indicators of CAR SIU Standards and Fraud Profile shall also be considered for possible warning signs (Appendix A). - e.
 A determination shall be made of the type and extent of further investigation that may be necessary if the initial screening identifies discrepancies or inconsistencies. - 2.
 Initial Investigation